victormwenda/Mpesa-Ledger/README.md

 This is an MPESA ledger project that receives and listens to SMS from MPESA to create an analytical view of your MPESA transactions, that is, deposits and withdrwals.
 Other feature include categorizing your transaction, calculating mpesa transactions fees and a year monthy summary

 # Limitations
-As of now the Project only supports Android phones and can not be used with two SIM cards
+As of now the Project only supports Android phones

 ## The app uses the BLOC Pattern
 > The latest apk can be downloaded here: => [APK File](https://github.com/jama5262/Mpesa-ledger-flutter-project/tree/develop/apk)